s0uryyy/Ely-Account-Switcher/README.md

 <img src="ias.png" alt="In-Game Account Switcher Icon" width=128 height=128/>

-# In-Game Account Switcher
+# Ely Account Switcher (fork of IAS)

-In-Game Account Switcher allows you to change which account you are logged in to in-game, without having to restart Minecraft.
+Ely Account Switcher allows you to change which account you are logged in to in-game, without having to restart Minecraft.

 ## Dependencies